Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Introduction

-In this paper, we compute analytical lower bounds on the capacity of the i.i.d. deletion channel: with substitution errors and in the presence of additive white Gaussian noise (AWGN), and i.i.d. random insertion channel, by lower bounding the mutual information rate between the transmitted and received sequences for identically and uniformly distributed (i.u.d.) inputs.
+In this paper, we compute analytical lower bounds on the capacity of the i.i.d. deletion channel with substitution errors and in the presence of AWGN, and i.i.d. random insertion channel, by lower bounding the mutual information rate between the transmitted and received sequences for i.u.d. inputs.
 We particularly focus on the small insertion/deletion probabilities with the premise that such small values are more practical from an application point of view, where every bit is independently deleted with probability $p_d$ or replaced with two randomly chosen bits with probability $p_i$, while neither the transmitter nor the receiver have any information about the positions of deletions and insertions, and undeleted bits are flipped with probability $p_e$ and bits are received in the correct order.
-By a deletion-substitution channel we refer to an insertion/deletion channel with $p_i=0$; by a deletion-AWGN channel we refer to an insertion/deletion channel with $p_i=p_e=0$ (deletion-only channel) in which undeleted bits are received in the presence of AWGN, that can be modeled by a combination of a deletion-only channel with an AWGN channel such that every bit first goes through a deletion-only channel and then through an AWGN channel.
+By a deletion-substitution channel we refer to an insertion/deletion channel with $p_i=0$; by a deletion-AWGN channel we refer to an insertion/deletion channel with $p_i=p_e=0$ (deletion-only channel) in which undeleted bits are received in the presence of AWGN, that can be modeled by a combination of a deletion-only channel with a binary input AWGN (BI-AWGN) channel such that every bit first goes through a deletion-only channel and then through a BI-AWGN channel.
 Finally, by a random insertion channel we refer to an insertion/deletion channel with $p_d=p_e=0$.